ogryzek/intro_data_analytics_sep_2024/README.md

 - [Week 1](/Week1)

 ## Week 2

+- [An Introduction to Data Analysis - Lesson 4: Grouping and Aggregation]
+- [An Introduction to Data Analysis - Lesson 5: Advancing FilteringPage]
+ - [An Introduction to Data Analysis - Lesson 6: Diagram and Join TablesPage]
+ - [An Introduction to Data Analysis - Lesson 7: Union and ConditionsPage]

+### Grouping and Aggregation - Lesson 4

 In Class Exercises:

 1. Find a table of records with some fields containing null values.